Goûter Hut: Origins

 After the Genevan scientist Horace-Bénédict de Saussure in 1760 offered a reward to the first man to reach the summit of Mont Blanc, inhabitants from the Arve Valley (then part of the independent Duchy of Savoy) started exploring the possibilities.
 Already before the actual first successful ascent by Jacques Balmat and Michel-Gabriel Paccard via the Glacier des Bossons in 1786, also an approach over the Aiguille du Goûter was considered for a possible gateway to the summit.
 As early as 1784, two years before the first ascent of Mont Blanc, the hunters Jean-Marie Couttet and François Guidet suggested this location to build some kind of cabin to facilitate climbers, but it was not until 1854 that Dr. Charles Loiseau had a crude stone shed (abri) built for him to spend the night on 30 July 1854, prior to an ascent attempt.
 He was unsuccessful in this, having been thwarted by bad weather.

 1858 / 1906 huts

 The first proper mountain refuge on the Aiguille du Goûter was built in 1858, capable of accommodating three or four people.
 This small hut was renovated in 1882, and was subsequently replaced by a completely new shelter in 1906.
 This hut opened on 4 September of that year and was capable of accommodating 10 people.
 It was managed by the St. Gervais Section of the French Alpine Club.

 The increasing use of the hut led to the construction, next to it, on the plans of architect Jaillet, of a new refuge.
 Amoudruz from Chamonix completed the project in September 1906.
-This new building remained very small, with 4.20 meters by 3.20 meters on the ground and a height of 1.80 meters, and could only accommodate seven people but, better built, it was less uncomfortable.
+This new building remained very small, with 4.20 by 3.20 meters on the ground and a height of 1.80 meters, and could only accommodate seven people but, better built, it was less uncomfortable.